 What is the difference between arbitrary waveform generator and function generator?

-The Arbitrary Waveform Generator is a sophisticated playback system that creates signals based on stored digitala data.
+The Arbitrary Waveform Generators are sophisticated playback systems that creates signals based on stored digitala data.
 The AWG’s ability is to create virtually any type of waveform with high precision and accuracy.
 The Arbitrary Function Generator is based on DDS (Direct Digital Synthesis) technique and it produces the most common test signals used in laboratories and design departments.
 The AFG Function Generator delivers excellent frequency agility and modulation.

 What is a signal generator used for?

 The signal generators are used to test electronic devices and systems.
 They are the reference instrumentation family for applications that require the reproduction of real life signals such as Quantum Computing, RF and Wireless applications, IQ modulation, radar and lidar testing, semiconductor test, advance research in electronic, chemistry and physics, aerospace and defense applications.